The climate of the Rocky Mountains (Montana

 They are an average for the Rocky Mountains:

-Please, note that local deviations may occur.
+Please, bear in mind that local deviations may occur.

 More climate information